 Are you a proud single mum?

 The first step to changing your outlook on life is recognising the positives already in it.
-To get you started, I’ve compiled a list of reasons why I’m proud to be a single mum.

 WHY I AM A PROUD SINGLE MUM

 I’m proud that I’m a strong role model

 I’m a proud single mum because it’s brought out my inner badass.

 Before parenting alone I had support, if I had a busy day I could call on my partner to help out.
 Now, if I’m tired, I don’t have anybody there to pick me up.
 I have to stay strong, and when being strong is your only option, it’s amazing what you can accomplish.

 What’s even better is knowing that your little people are watching.
 One day they’re going to look back on these days and realise what a strong woman you were.
 If they can see you struggle with a smile on your face, then the challenges they face are going to seem a lot more manageable.

 By being a strong role model, I’m making my kids strong, and I’m proud of that.